-The Referee shall realize that Rule 0 is for the purpose establishing the desired atmosphere for his campaign, and not as an excuse to abuse players or a license to be a despot at the game table.
+The Referee shall realize that Rule \circ is for the purpose of establishing the desired atmosphere for his campaign, and not as an excuse to abuse players or a license to be a despot at the game table.
 Rules should be applied consistently, both for and against players, and players should be advised of any permanent rules changes in a Referee's campaign ahead of time.

-Rule 1 can be summed up by, "Don't be a dick."
 The Referee's role is to challenge players, not victimize them.